clojure-doc/clojure-doc.github.io/README.md

 ### Tools & Ecosystem guides

-These guides cover key Clojure ecosystem tools such as [Leiningen](http://leiningen.org), [Clojars](http://clojars.org), [REPLy](https://github.com/trptcolin/reply), nREPL, Emacs clojure-mode, VimClojure, Counterclockwise, La Clojure, etc. It also covers important ecosystem projects that are not tools: books, ClojureSphere, ClojureWerkz, Flatland and so on.
+These guides cover key Clojure ecosystem tools such as [Leiningen](https://leiningen.org), [Clojars](https://clojars.org), nREPL, Emacs, vim/neovim, Calva, etc. It also covers important ecosystem projects that are not tools: books, communities, etc.

 Target audience: all developers using or interested in the language.